 The Hollywood Museum, Los Angeles

-Would 225 countries tune in to the 2018 Academy Awards if it were not for Hollywood?
+Would the world tune in to the Academy Awards if it were not for Hollywood?
 Preserving myth as much as place, Los Angeles' hometown cinema museum is well worth a stop, especially for those old enough to recall the industry's more glamorous days.

 Scripts, vintage posters, film clips and costumes worn by Elvis, Leo, Beyoncé and others add to displays about the history of the industry and Hollywood Walk of Fame.